Lemon Crinkle Cookies

 Here are a few suggestions:

-• Saffron and cardamom cookies: Add a few saffron threads to the oil and 1/2 tsp of ground cardamom with the flour.
-Remove the lemon juice, zest and turmeric.
+• Saffron and cardamom cookies: Add a few saffron threads to the oil and 1/2 tsp of ground cardamom to the flour.
+Remove the lemon juice, zest, and turmeric.

 NUTRITION